Dog Bite Lawyers in Springfield, MO

 Springfield, MO Personal Injury Lawyers

 Dog Bite Lawyers in Springfield, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Springfield, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It is important to find experienced legal representation as soon as possible after an incident.
-As personal injury lawyers, Halvorsen Klote has helped clients in Springfield, MO and beyond hold negligent pet owners liable to get the compensation they deserve.
-If you were attacked by a dog, don't hesitate to call us at 866-382-4167 or contact our Springfield, MO dog bite lawyers online.
-Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.
+It's crucial to get qualified legal representation as soon as possible after a dog bite.
+As personal injury lawyers, Halvorsen Klote has helped clients in Springfield, MO and throughout Missouri and Illinois fight insurance companies to get the financial recovery they are owed.
+If you have a claim, don't hesitate to call us at 866-382-4167 or contact our Springfield, MO dog bite lawyers online.
+Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.

-Based on research from the American Veterinary Medical Association, there are more than 4.5 million serious dog bites annually across the country.
-These injuries are associated with high medical bills, as medical assistance can quickly add up to tens of thousands of dollars.
-Each day, almost 1,000 people visit an emergency room for serious dog bites, and the average dog bite-related hospital stay is $18,200.
+According to the American Veterinary Medical Association, there are more than four and a half million dog bites every year in the U.S. Dog bites can carry high medical costs, as medical treatment can quickly add up to tens of thousands of dollars.
+Each day, nearly 1,000 people seek emergency medical treatment for significant dog bites, and the average dog bite-related hospital stay is $18,200.

 How to Know if You Have a Dog Bite Case in Springfield, MO

-- The extent of your damages — In order to have a viable claim, your injuries must be significant enough to warrant medical attention.
-You can typically receive compensation for injuries such as puncture wounds, lacerations or broken bones, as well as emotional injuries like PTSD.
+- Seriousness of your injuries — If you want to have a viable claim, your injuries must be significant enough to warrant medical attention.
+You can typically receive compensation for injuries that led to medical treatment, as well as less tangible injuries such as anxiety.
 It's harder to get compensation for small injuries like bruises or scrapes .

-- Circumstances surrounding the bite — If you were attacked while you were on public property or on private property you had access to, you may have a case.
-But, if you were trespassing or threatened the dog or their owner, you may not have a case.
+- The specifics of the incident — If you were bitten while lawfully on public or private property, you may have a case.
+However, if you were there illegally or threatened the dog or their owner, you likely don't have a case.

-- Insurance coverages available — For more serious dog bite cases, you'll likely need to find an insurance policy that covers any damages the dog causes.
-Most times, this will be under a homeowner's insurance or renter's insurance policy.
+- Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
 If not, you may need your attorney to do some "creative lawyering" to help locate the policy you need.

-- Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local ordinances and state statutes.
-Typically, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:
+- Dog bite laws — The validity of your claim is, at least to a degree, dictated by local ordinances and state statutes.
+Generally, in Missouri and Illinois, you have a dog bite claim any time you were bitten by another person's dog if:

 - You were lawfully allowed to be where you were